thombashi/typepy/README.rst

     - `Null string <http://pytypeutil.rtfd.io/en/latest/pages/reference/type.html#null-string-type-class>`__

 Type check/validate/convert results will be decided according to ``strict_level`` which can be passed to constructors.
-API reference can be found at the `document <http://pytypeutil.rtfd.io/>`__.
+API reference can be found in the `document <http://pytypeutil.rtfd.io/>`__.

 Installation